Mental Health and Wellness of College Students – Recognize the signs and know when to seek help

 The Incredible Struggle

 When questioned about the growing demand of mental health services in late 2019, Jamie Davidson, the Associate Vice President of Student Wellness at the University of Nevada in Las Vegas described the ongoing situation as “an incredible struggle.”
 The counselors and staff of this school are extremely overworked and stressed themselves, as the team only comprises of 11 licensed counselors, attempting to help 30,000 students.
 This environment has made it common for students to visit their on-campus mental health clinic and get turned away due to a long wait list, which in some cases can last months.
-This has left students feeling helpless with nowhere else to turn to.
-Wellfleet’s CareConnect fills this gap that many school clinics leave wide open for students.
+This has left students feeling helpless with nowhere else to turn.
+However, there are many other resources you can utilize.
+Find help for your mental health here.
+To improve/treat your mental health, read here.

 About ISO Student Health Insurance